stivi00/stivi00/README.md

+## Hey, nice to see you

-- 👋 Hi, I’m Stipica, Fullstack developer currently living in 🇩🇪 Essen, Germany.
+I’m Stipica, Fullstack developer currently living in 🇩🇪 Essen, Germany.